 Is there any relationship between using mass timber and occupant health?

 Although wood has been used as a building material for thousands of years, only relatively recently are we understanding its health benefits.
-There seems to be more and more studies being published making this connection We have an innate connection to nature.
-Its why we enjoy walking in the woods and being outside.
+There seems to be more and more studies being published making this connection.
+We have an innate connection to nature.
+It’s why we enjoy walking in the woods and being outside.
 It increases our physical health and mental well-being.
 In fact, in the UK GPs are providing ‘green prescriptions’ to encourage patients to walk in nature.
 Psychophysiology is a field of study of the relationship between mental and physical processes.
 Design psychophysiology is part of biophilic design, of which the use of wood creates internal environments that support mental and physical health in occupants.
-This field has been at the centre of a design direction by architects and designers around the world driving mass timber use for building envelopes.
+This field has been at the center of a design direction by architects and designers around the world driving mass timber use for building envelopes.

 Essentially wood is good medicine.
 This connection was made in a study “Wood as a Restorative Material in Healthcare Environments” by Sally Augustin and David Fell.
 They found that “the mind and body are looking for a connection with nature when it is absent the type of nature and the type of building are secondary.
 Wood is a natural building and finishing material and therein is the fit with using it more in healthcare settings.”
 Wood has been found to reduce stress, decrease blood pressure, lower the pulse, and have a calming effect and hence accelerates healing.

 I heard you’re designing your new home in Toronto: will this be a sort of showcase/place where to test different solutions?
 Is it easy to find on the market the materials/equipment you’re looking for?